aaronns87/flight-advisor/README.md

 Source airport - 3-letter (IATA) or 4-letter (ICAO) code of the source airport.
 Source airport ID - Identifier for source airport.
 Destination airport - 3-letter (IATA) or 4-letter (ICAO) code of the destination airport.
-Destination airport ID - Unique OpenFlights identifier for destination airport .
+Destination airport ID - Unique OpenFlights identifier for destination airport.
 Codeshare - "Y" if this flight is a codeshare, empty otherwise.
 Stops - Number of stops on this flight ("0" for direct).
 Equipment - 3-letter codes for plane type(s) generally used on this flight, separated by spaces.
 Price - Flight cost.

+* airline - VARCHAR
+* airlineId - INTEGER
+* sourceAirport - VARCHAR
+* sourceAirportId - INTEGER
+* destinationAirport - VARCHAR
+* destinationAirportId - INTEGER
+* codeShare - VARCHAR(1) NULLABLE
+* stops - INTEGER, DEFAULT 0
+* equipment - VARCHAR(3)
+* price - NUMBER

 #### Airport